-- 1. The Czechkehre is a circle skill that allows the gymnast to turn 180 degrees in the same direction as the circle.
+- 1. The Czechkehre is a circle skill that allows the gymnast to turn 180° in the same direction as the circle.
 The Czechkehre should start at the 3⁄4 position (second half of the circle) as the weight is shifted to the support arm. - 2.
-During the second half of the circle the gymnast should execute a 90 degree turn rearward finishing in FRONT support on both hands (1⁄4 reverse stockli action).
+During the second half of the circle the gymnast should execute a 90° turn rearward finishing in FRONT support on both hands (1⁄4 reverse stockli action).
 Note: The hands should be slightly behind the vertical line in front support. - 3.
-From the front support the gymnast shifts his weight to the opposite arm in support completing the circle with a 90 degree turn forward(1⁄4 kehre action) to rear support.
-The circle continues from the rear support as the gymnast executes another 1⁄2 circle to the front support position to complete the Czechkehre. - 4.
-Using the vertical center-line of the mushroom in the front support, the gymnast should imagine pommels on either side of the line and

-- the hand placements to be made on the turns by placing the hands on these imaginary pommels with respet to the circle and each turn. - 5.
+From the front support the gymnast shifts his weight to the opposite arm in support completing the circle with a 90° turn forward($\frac{1}{4}$ kehre action) to rear support.
+The circle continues from the rear support as the gymnast executes another $\frac{1}{2}$ circle to the front support position to complete the Czechkehre. - 4.
+Using the vertical center-line of the mushroom in the front support, the gymnast should imagine pommels on either side of the line and the hand placements to be made on the turns by placing the hands on these imaginary pommels with respect to the circle and each turn. - 5.
 Basic description: 1⁄4 reverse stockli action to front support followed by a 1⁄4 kehre action to rear support continuing with another 1⁄2 circle to front support. - 6.
-Definitions: A reverse stockli is a 90 degree turn rearward to front support.
-A kehre is a 90 degree turn forward to rear support.
+Definitions: A reverse stockli is a 90° turn rearward to front support.
+A kehre is a 90° turn forward to rear support.

 - 1. Education of the circle technique and pendulum swing technique with an understanding of good body position is the goal at this level.
 The basic routine is designed to be achievable for the recreational gymnast while allowing him time to develop the strength to perform multiple circles. - 2.
 Gymnasts who can progress more rapidly without compromising their proper circle technique are rewarded with specified bonus for performing multiple circles. - 3.
 The pendulum swing, including the weight-shifting rhythm and swinging from the shoulders with extended hips will transfer to the double leg circles on mushroom and facilitate their success. - 4.
 On the mushroom, the gymnast should continue to refine his circle.
 As this technique develops, the circle should become higher in elevation from support, faster in speed, and the lean should become stronger or more acute on each side.
-Developing the quality of this circle will be an important component in being able to transfer double leg circle from the mushroom to the pommel horse. - 5.
-As the gymnast performs the Czechkehre (Moore) or spindle actions he should maintain full extension with his body position throughout the skill.
-Developing the quality of the double leg circle with chest and hip extension, speed, weight shift and shoulder lean will facilitate the ability to perform the spindle and Czechkehre (Moore) elements without deduction. - 6.
-The False scissor execution should conform to the same performance criteria for both the basic routine and for virtuosity.
+Developing the quality of this circle will be an important component in being able to transfer a double leg circle from the mushroom to the pommel horse. - 5.
+As the gymnast performs the spindle or czechkehre actions he should maintain full extension with his body position throughout the skill.
+Developing the quality of the double leg circle with chest and hip extension, speed, weight shift and shoulder lean will facilitate the ability to perform the spindle and czechkehre elements without deduction.